-All Interlocking TilesCompare all interlocking tile options
+All Interlocking TilesCompare all interlocking tile options for outdoor patio flooring

 HandyDeck interlocking deck tiles just snap together over any hard surface for instant outdoor flooring you can enjoy year after year on your patio, balcony, porch, rooftop or other outdoor deck surfaces.
 The self draining, integral plastic mesh base ensures the deck surface dries quickly and enables water to flow away freely under each tile.